panzi/rust-u4pak/README.md

 I have no clue how it would work (e.g. what is the algorithm or where to get the encrytion key from).

+**NOTE:** If you know (cheap) games that use other archive versions please tell me!
+Especially if its 5 or 6.
+There is a change in how certain offsets are handled at some point, but since I only have an example file of version 7 I don't know if it happened in version 5, 6, or 7.

 Note that sometimes some parts of pak files are zeroed out by games.
 In that case sometimes the options `--ignore-magic` and `--force-version=3` (or maybe another version) may help, but usually too much of the file is zeroed out and